Skip to content

 Afghan nationals and family members who need to relocate to the UK

-From 15 August 2021 new arrivals under these schemes are granted indefinite leave to remain.
-There are resettlement programmes for new arrivals, run by some local authorities in cooperation with voluntary sector organisations and the Home Office, to provide reception accommodation and support for four months.
+From 15 August 2021 to 30 June 2025 new arrivals under these schemes were granted indefinite leave to remain.
+There were resettlement programmes for new arrivals, run by some local authorities in cooperation with voluntary sector organisations and the Home Office, to provide reception accommodation and support for four months.

-In Scotland from 16 September 2021 a new Class FD covers both schemes.
+In Scotland, from 16 September 2021 a new Class FD covers both schemes.
 Class FD also makes provision for anyone else with limited leave not covered by the schemes, but who left Afghanistan in connection with the collapse of the Afghan government in 2021, unless that leave has a ‘no public funds’ condition or was given upon an undertaking by a sponsor (unless their sponsor(s) have died).
-A person covered by Class FD is entitled to housing and homelessness assistance and is exempt from the habitual residence test for universal credit/housing benefit and so is entitled to benefit on arrival.
+A person covered by Class FD is entitled to housing and homelessness assistance and is exempt from the habitual residence test for universal credit, state pension credit and/or housing benefit and so is entitled to benefit on arrival.

 Survivors of human trafficking or slavery